swt30/thesis/chapters/02-eos/02-eos.md

 I wrote numerical inversion routines to handle these cases, parallelizing them for greater speed when evaluating large numbers of points in the state space at the same time.

-As an example of where this is necessary, let us take the IAPWS data set.^[@Wagner2002] The paper in which it is introduced provides a functional description of the behaviour of water and steam that is applicable over a wide range
+As an example of where this is necessary, let us take the IAPWS data set.^[@Wagner2002] The paper in which it is introduced provides a functional description of the behaviour of water and steam that is applicable over a wide range of temperatures and pressures.
 It also provides a narrower set of tabulated values.
 Interpolating between the tabulated values is simple, but I also used the functional form of the EOS outside the range of the table.
 I based this decision on the claim of @Wagner2002 that the IAPWS formulation extrapolates appropriately outside the range of validity of the table.
-In this case I needed to numerically invert the IAPWS EOS outside the tabulated range.
+In this case I needed to numerically invert the IAPWS equation of state outside the tabulated range.

 ![
   The phase diagram of water around room temperature.
   My final EOS includes the ice phases Ih, III, V, VI, VII, XI and X (both through the high-pressure TFD limit), liquid, vapour, and two theoretical high-temperature phases (plasma and super-ionic) not shown in this figure.
   --- *Adapted from a figure by cmglee on Wikimedia Commons /  [CC-BY-SA-3.0](http://commons.wikimedia.org/wiki/File:Phase_diagram_of_water.svg)*
-](water-phase-diagram-complete){#fig:water-phase-diagram-complete}
+](water-phase-diagram-lowtemp){#fig:water-phase-diagram-complete}

 Numerical inversion can be complicated by phase transitions.
 In the region covered by the IAPWS data, there is a phase transition (and therefore a density discontinuity) between liquid and vapour.